kaminiwalunj/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_06.md

     ![Screenshot of Hyper-V Manager showing the connect button for the Azure Migrate appliance.](images/Exercise1/Hyperv3.png "Connect to AzureMigrateAppliance")

-2. Log in with the Administrator password **demo!pass123** (the login screen may pick up your local keyboard mapping, use the 'eyeball' icon to check).
+2. Log in with the Administrator password **<inject key="SmartHotelHost Admin Password" />** (the login screen may pick up your local keyboard mapping, use the 'eyeball' icon to check).

 3. Launch the **Azure Migrate appliance configuration wizard** using the shortcut available on the desktop (wait for a minute or two, the browser will open showing the Azure Migrate appliance configuration wizard)